4. Add services

 export class HeroesComponent implements OnInit {...}

-See it run
+### See it run <a href="#see-it-run" id="see-it-run"></a>

 After the browser refreshes, the application should run as before, showing a list of heroes and a hero detail view when you click a hero name.

-Observable data
+## Observable data <a href="#observable-data" id="observable-data"></a>

-The HeroService.getHeroes() method has a synchronous signature, which implies that the HeroService can fetch heroes synchronously.
-The HeroesComponent consumes the getHeroes() result as if heroes could be fetched synchronously.
+The `HeroService.getHeroes()` method has a *synchronous signature*, which implies that the `HeroService` can fetch heroes synchronously.
+The `HeroesComponent` consumes the `getHeroes()` result as if heroes could be fetched synchronously.

 this.heroes = this.heroService.getHeroes();